-- Group share in Carr's losses A loss of NIS 449 million was recorded in the reporting period, compared to a loss of NIS 35 million in the corresponding period last year.
-The loss in the reporting period is due to a negative value adjustment of Carr's properties in the amount of USD 289 million (the Company's share in the loss before tax NIS 492 million).
-The negative revaluation of the properties in the reporting period resulted mainly from the increase in the discount rate of the projected cash flow of most of the properties in the range of 0.25%-0.5%.
-The loss in the corresponding period last year was due to a negative value adjustment of Carr's properties in the amount of USD 60 million (the Company's share in the loss before tax NIS 90 million) mainly due to the increase in the discount rate of most of the properties by 0.25%. - Group share in AH Boston's losses A loss of NIS 125 million was recorded in the reporting period, compared to a loss of NIS 32 million in the corresponding period last year.

-The loss in the reporting period is due to a negative value adjustment of AH Boston's properties in the amount of USD 70 million (the Company's share in the loss before tax - NIS 138 million) mainly due to the increase in the discount rate of the properties by a rate of 0.25%-0.5%.
-The loss in the corresponding period last year was due to a negative value adjustment of AH Boston's properties in the amount of USD 29 million (the Company's share - NIS 54 million) mainly due to the increase in the discount rate of two of the properties by 0.25%.
+- Group share in Carr's losses A loss of NIS 760 million was recorded in the reporting period, compared to a loss of NIS 211 million in the corresponding period last year.
+The loss in the reporting period is due to a negative value adjustment of Carr's properties in the amount of USD 474 million (the Company's share in the loss before tax NIS 820 million).
+The negative revaluation of the properties in the reporting period resulted from the increase in the discount rate of the projected cash flow of most of the properties in the range of 0.25%-0.5% and from a change in market assumptions.
+The loss in the corresponding period last year was due to a negative value adjustment of Carr's properties in the amount of USD 184 million (the Company's share in the loss before tax NIS 290 million) mainly due to the increase in the discount rate of the properties in the amount of USD 184 million (the Company's share in the loss before tax NIS 290 million) mainly due to the increase in the discount rate of the properties in the amount of USD 184 million (the Company's share in the loss before tax NIS 290 million) mainly due to the increase in the discount rate of the properties. - Group share in AH Boston's losses A loss of NIS 171 million was recorded in the reporting period, compared to a loss of NIS 96 million in the corresponding period last year.
+The loss in the reporting period is due to a negative value adjustment of AH Boston's properties in the amount of USD 95 million (the Company's share in the loss before tax NIS 190 million) mainly due to the increase in the discount rate of the properties by a rate of 0.25%-0.75%.
+The loss in the corresponding period last year was due to a negative value adjustment of AH Boston's properties in the amount of USD 69 million (the Company's share NIS 127 million) mainly due to the increase in the discount rate of the properties.